Lie Group Variational Collision Integrators for a Class of Hybrid Systems: Dynamics of the Bouncing Ellipsoid

 This form of the Lagrangian is useful for computing the equations of motion and the jump conditions directly from Theorem \ref{thm:ContinuousThm}.
-However, a modified Lagrangian expressed in terms of identifications with the Lie algebra, which is a linear space, is useful for computing variations.
+However, a modified Lagrangian expressed in terms of identifications with the Lie algebra, which is a linear space, is useful for computing variations; this computation gives the equations of motion in \cite{lee2007lie}.
+The modified Lagrangian is introduced below for later use in Section~\ref{sect:LGVCI}.